KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 ### SIMD Intrinsics
 * Don't bother with handwritten SIMD, opt for ISPC if absolutely necessary.
-* Avoid small functions with internal SIMD implementations, one of SIMD's main benefits is that there are more registers to not get evicted from.
+* Avoid small functions with internal SIMD implementations, one of SIMD's main benefits is that there are more space/registers to not get evicted from.

 ### Additional Features
 * Bit packing is allowed but discouraged.